- The ACG® System Advantage

 Health care organisations worldwide are developing new care models and organisational structures to help achieve the triple aim of:

 An in-depth understanding of their populations’ health needs is crucial to success.
-Speakers from various UK and international organisations including NHS England, NHS Clinical Commissioning and Johns Hopkins HealthCare will share their challenges and their success with population health analysis to gain the insights needed to achieve their goals.
+Speakers from various UK and international organisations including NHS England, NHS Clinical Commissioning and Johns Hopkins HealthCare shared their challenges and their success with population health analysis to gain the insights needed to achieve their goals at our most recent London Symposium.

 Professor David Colin-Thomé OBE, M.B.B.S., FRCGP, FFPH, FFGDP (Honorary), FRCP, FQNI